secworks/sha256/README.md

 ## Implementation status ##

 The core has been completed for a long time and been used in several designs in ASICs as well as in FPGAs.
-The core is mature and ready for use.
+The core is considered mature and ready for use.
 Minor changes are non-functional cleanups of code.

 ## Implementation details ##